| "JUK

 a gift to the city from the former mayor, Mirko Komnenovic

 (1870-1941), and his wife Olga, is at least 150 years old.
+City library The library contains at

 least 30,000 volumes.
 Among the contributors to this collection